Scottish Graduate School of Social Science

 SGSSS runs a mentoring programme in partnership with the Royal Society of Edinburgh (RSE).
 The programme is designed to help PhD students explore the skills, knowledge, and experience that will support their future careers within or outside academia.

-The Mentoring Programme aims to connect PhD researchers to RSE Fellows or SGSSS PhD Alumni with a variety of professional experience in academia, the public, private, or non-profit sector.
+The Mentoring Programme connects PhD researchers to RSE Fellows or SGSSS PhD Alumni with a variety of professional experience in academia, the public, private, or non-profit sector.

 Key Benefits